 What are your hours, rates and locations?

 Come to Lee Acupuncture, conveniently located in the Ching Young Village in Hanalei for a treatment.
 Please schedule your appointment online or call with any questions.
-These sessions are $120, frequent visitor packages are available upon request.
+Initial consultation and sessions are $150, subsequent visits are $130, and frequent visitor packages are available upon request.
 To schedule, click on the tab on the top right of this page.

 PRIVATE HOUSE-CALL SESSIONS